Skip to main content

 Where can I find the annualisation calculator?

-Go to the GP tiered contributions and annualisation calculator section.
+Go to the GP tiered contributions and annualisation calculator area.

-Remember NHS Pensions publish a dedicated annualisation calculator for each pension year, so make sure you use the correct calculator.
+Tip: NHS Pensions publishes a dedicated annualisation calculator for each pension year, so double-check you’re using the correct one for your year.

 On the calculator, should SOLO income be noted as Locum or Type 1 or 2?